Custom eLearning Solutions

 Example:

-A simulation recreates the urgent decisions required during an unexpected crisis.
-As messages and needs flood in, learners decide whom to solicit, what commitments to make and how to update donors while considering staff capacity and respect for the community served.
-The simulation tracks funds raised, burnout risk and community sentiment to highlight trade‑offs beyond donation totals.
+Prepare teams for pressure before it shows up in program impact, grant compliance, or donor trust.
+As messages and needs flood in, staff decide whom to solicit, what commitments to make, and how to update donors while considering capacity and respect for the community served.
+The simulation tracks funds raised, burnout risk, and community sentiment to highlight trade-offs beyond donation totals.

 Upskilling Modules

-Targeted courses designed to expand knowledge and build new competencies.
+Targeted courses designed to build new capabilities for changing tools, grant rules, and workflows.

 Example:

-An upskilling module helps program teams translate activity counts into a narrative of impact.
-It guides learners through a simple logic model and sample indicators and shows what information funders value in a one‑page update.
-Participants practise writing concise statements that connect resources to results while maintaining a personal tone.
+Build bench strength for new tools and workflows without slowing day-to-day operations.
+It guides staff through a simple logic model and sample indicators and shows what information funders value in a one-page update.
+Participants practice writing concise statements that connect resources to results while maintaining a personal tone.

 Problem-Solving Activities